AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 (depending on the size of RAM in your workstation).

 ### Restart docker
 Docker can be faulty on its first start.
-So it is always safer to restart it before proceeding.
-So right click on the docker icon in the system tray, then left click "restart...".
+So, it is always safer to restart it before proceeding.
+Right click on the docker icon in the system tray, then left click "restart...".

 ### Pull secrets
 Log in to quay.io